 The vitamin B complex: Why are the B vitamins important to athletes, and should you supplement?

-Sports nutritionist Stephen Smith explains all you need to know about the different B vitamins and when, or whether, athletes should supplement
+Sports nutritionist Stephen Smith explains all you need to know about the different B vitamins and when, or whether, athletes should supplement.

-The B vitamins are a group (known as the vitamin B complex) of water-soluble compounds and include: B1 (thiamine); B2 (riboflavin); B3 (niacin); B5 (pantothenic acid); B6 (pyridoxine); B7 (biotin); B9 (folic acid); and B12 (cobalamin).
+The vitamin B complex is a group of eight essential compounds, including: B1 (thiamine); B2 (riboflavin); B3 (niacin); B5 (pantothenic acid); B6 (pyridoxine); B7 (biotin); B9 (folic acid); and B12 (cobalamin).

 What is the vitamin B complex responsible for?

 Representing such a large group of compounds, the Vitamin B complex plays a part in a large number of bodily functions.
 For example, thiamine (B1), helps release energy from food while others (B2, B6, B9 and B12) play an important role in maintaining blood health through iron metabolism and red blood cell production.
-Other functions of the vitamin B complex include promoting cell health, brain function, healthy digestion, nerve function and cardiovascular health.

 Why are the B vitamins important for athletes?

-While it’s important to make sure you’re meeting the daily requirements for the whole group of B vitamins due to the large number of roles they play, thiamine, riboflavin, and B12 are particularly important in producing energy from food and red blood cells.
 These are obviously important processes for athletes, as we need energy to fuel and recover from workouts, as well as have sufficient blood cells to carry oxygen to the working muscles.

 How much vitamin B do athletes need?